ghdl/ghdl/doc/using/QuickStartGuide.rst

 As explained in the `manual <http://gtkwave.sourceforge.net/gtkwave.pdf>`_, GtkWave *'relies on a post-mortem approach through the use of dumpfiles'*.
 Therefore, you should first simulate your design and dump a waveform file, say VCD: :samp:`ghdl -r adder_tb --vcd=adder.vcd`.
 Then, you can view the dump: :samp:`gtkwave adder.vcd`.

-See :ref:`simulation_options`, for more details on other runtime options.
+See section ':ref:`simulation_options`', for more details on other runtime options.

 Starting with a design
 ======================